ebulliner/react-portfolio/README.md

 ![Desktop aboutme](src/components/assets/about-me.png)
   ## Contributing:
-  Used a template from a youtube video that I followed.
+  Used a template from a youtube video that I  got some help from.
+It explained a lot and answered a lot of questions that I had when it came to making this portfolio.
 Her name was elnfar and her github is https://github.com/elnfar
   ## Tests:
   N/A
   ## Questions: